-35 Insightful Questions from the Proust Questionnaire
+Proust Questionnaire: 35 Questions To Ask Your Characters From Marcel Proust

 Use this creative writing prompt to start your character development:

-Ask one of your characters the thirty-five questions from Proust’s Questionnaire.
-Then, post his or her responses in the comments section.
+Ask one of your characters the thirty-five questions from Proust's Questionnaire.
+Then, post his or her responses in the practice box below, responding to a few other writers.

 Enjoy your chat!